20 Offline Marketing Strategies For Self-Publishers

-Before we look at the offline marketing strategies, lets quickly look at what can be done online.
+Before we look at the offline marketing strategies, lets quickly look at what we can do online.
 Gaining an online audience takes time, work, more time and a load of SEO and content strategies.
-This can be important because it allows you to create indirect and relevant traffic to your book.
+Online marketing is essential because it allows you to create indirect and relevant traffic to your book.
 Thinking longterm can potentially increase the overall sales of your self-published books.

 The first thing to do is buy a domain name, build a website and start creating content for that website.
 If you have no experience in this area, you can learn to do it yourself or employ a web designer.
 There are plenty of offerings on the net to get you going, just dive in and take control of your journey.
 Don’t be afraid to make mistakes because it’s going to take you a long time (1-year min) to drive traffic to your online presence.
 WordPress and Wix are good starting points for online blogging and article creations.

 Once you have a website established, it’s time to start creating topics of conversation, write about your life experiences or start to write about your book offering.
 Think about your niche and start writing down title ideas, content ideas and blog your heart out.
-Make sure to add-in strong title and descriptions in the SEO boxes (these are found in the article creation page via separate boxes).
-This lets search engines know about the users you’re targeting.
+Make sure to add-in strong title and descriptions in the SEO boxes (in WordPress these are found in the article creation page via separate boxes called title and description).
+Making these clear and precise lets search engines know about the users you’re targeting.

-In order for your website to rank better in the search index (for users searching out your information), you will need to start thinking about getting some backlinks to your website.
+For your website to rank better in the search index (for users searching out your information), you will need to start thinking about getting some backlinks to your website.
 Backlinks are other relevant websites pointing back to your website.
-This tells search engines that your content is important and needs to be pushed higher in the search listings.
+Relevant websites tell search engines that your content is essential and needs to be pushed higher in the search listings.